 On March 6, 1857, Dred Scott finally received a decision about his suit for freedom.
 Chief Justice Roger B. Taney ruled that Scott, because of his race, was not a citizen of the United States.
 He had no right to bring suit in a federal court.
 He had never been free while living in “free states,” and the Congress had no authority to prohibit slavery.
 The entire Scott family was to remain enslaved.

 Free at Last

 Shortly after Judge Taney’s verdict, John Sanford died, and Dr. and Mrs. Chaffee transferred ownership of Scott and his family to Taylor Blow in St. Louis.
-Dr. Chaffee was eager to free his wife’s slaves because he believed that slavery was wrong.
+Dr. Chaffee was eager to free the people his wife enslaved because he believed that slavery was wrong.
 Mrs. Chaffee, however, would only transfer ownership if she could collect the wages that had been held by the sheriff for the past eight years.
 The total amounted to about $750.

 On May 26, 1857, Dred and Harriet Scott appeared in the Circuit Court of St. Louis for the last time.
 Taylor Blow emancipated them with papers drawn up by Arba Nelson Crane and presented to Judge Alexander Hamilton, the judge who had originally heard the case.
 Afterwards, Dred and Harriet Scott were interviewed, and engravings of them appeared in the June 27, 1857, edition of Frank Leslie’s Illustrated Newspaper.